juananpe/rklaim/README.md

 # rklaim
-Rklaim / Use Case: Process Claim
+Rklaim / Use Case: Manage Claim

 * Execute the application.
 It will create by default a new Claim with ID:4 assigned to the Officer with ID:1
 * Add some actions to the claim or change the resolution.
 It should work.